georgetown-cs-edu/chirpy/README.md

 ## What is Chirpy?

-Chirpy is a Twitter-like service in which users, who are called *chirpers*, can post short messages or *chirps*.
+Chirpy is a Bluesky-like service in which users, who are called *chirpers*, can post short messages or *chirps*.
 Chirps can contain #hashtags, which are identified as any word that begins with a # symbol.

 After logging in, the main screen for Chirpy is the *timeline*, which constitutes the logged-in chirpers's feed.
 Populating the timeline are chirps from the logged-in user's *contacts*.
 Contacts are fellow Chirpers.